 FIG. 1: A PICTORIAL REPRESENTATION OF BIXA ORELLANA

 Ethnomedicinal Uses: Bixa orellana is well known for its coloring agent and medicinal value.
 The seeds are sources of food coloring and a dye called annatto.
-Besides that, they are also used as treatment for illnesses like gonorrhea and asthma and have been traditionally used as gargle for sore throats.
-The bark and root can be used to treat fever; the leaves are used as a cure for snakebites, jaundice, diabetes and hypertension, especially in Trinidad and Tobago, while also being used as a postpartum medicine in Malaysia.
-The leaves of Bixa orellana have been reported to have antimicrobial, antifungal, antileishmanial 3, anticonvulsant, analgesic 4 and anti-inflammatory activities 5.
-Leaves are applied to the head andto sprains to relieve aches; a decoction is gargled as a cure for mouth and throat infections.
+Besides that, they are also used as a treatment for illnesses like gonorrhoea and asthma and have been traditionally used as a gargle for sore throats.
+The bark and root can be used to treat fever; the leaves are used as a cure for snakebites, jaundice, diabetes, and hypertension, especially in Trinidad and Tobago, while also being used as a postpartum medicine in Malaysia.
+The leaves of Bixa orellana have been reported to have anti-microbial, anti-fungal, anti-leishmanial 3, anti-convulsant, analgesic 4 and anti-inflammatory activities 5.
+Leaves are applied to the head and sprains to relieve aches; a decoction is gargled as a cure for mouth and throat infections.

 Aims: To evaluate the antimalarial property of the leaves of Bixa orellana L. plant (Annatto plant).

 Reagents and Solvents: Dragendoff’s reagent (solution of potassium bismuth iodide), Molisch reagent, Million’s reagent, Wagner’s reagent (iodine and potassium iodide), Hager’s reagent (saturated solution of picric acid), 0.1% ferric chloride, chloroform, glacial acetic acid, ethanol, coal tar, normal saline solution, giemsa stain, blood samples, sodium chloride (JHD), acetic anhydride, ethyl acetate (by JHD), n-hexane(JHD), distilled water, concentrated sulphuric acid (JHD).